Devonport The most important part of any event marketing research project is to clearly and accurately define objectives.

 Before defining research objectives, you need to know three things:

-1. A comprehensive understanding of what the event marketing research is intended to measure.
+1. A comprehensive understanding of what the event marketing research intends to measure.

 2. The goals and key performance indicators that will define the success of the program.

-3. An understanding of what actions the client will want to take as a result of the event marketing research.
+3. An understanding of what actions the client will want to take as a result of the research.

 Event marketing research objectives cannot be created if you don’t know anything about the program the research is designed to measure.
-The planning phase is the time when research objectives must be established, and should include a lot of communication between the account team and the measurement team.
+The planning phase is the time when you must establish research objectives.

 3. Understanding Post-Research Actions

 The last thing I like to use when I define event marketing research objectives is an understanding of what actions the client/ brand teams plan to take based on the outcomes of the research.